PortfolioDeck/portfoliodeck-themes/README.md

 * set.liquid
 * theme.yml (settings for theme)

 Add a folder to your themes folder called `assets`, this is where you put static files like CSS and Javascript.
+You may also put a screenshot.jpg in assets to be used as an illustration of your theme.

-Add your theme to list of themes i `themes.js` to make it display in the theme menu.
+Add your theme to list of themes i `/themes.js` to make it display in the theme menu.

 ### theme.yml

 The file `theme.yml` is used to specify settings for a theme.
-Name is required.
+The `name` field is required.

 Example theme.yml: